Bacone College: Decline

 Because of financial difficulties, in 2018 Bacone dropped its football, volleyball, golf, wrestling and rodeo teams.
 After several tribes agreed to charter the college in 2019 and ensure its survival, the college reopened.

 Return

 As of February 2020, the college has the following sponsored sports returned: men's and women's basketball, baseball and softball, men's and women's soccer, and men's and women's cross country teams.

+In popular culture

+Bacone filled in for Carlisle Indian School as the backdrop for the Jim Thorpe biographical film Jim Thorpe – All-American.